FAQ

 batch_id

 that tracks the entire group as one unit.
-Each video within the batch can specify its own
+Each video can provide its own

 webhook_url